 In order to attain our vision, we commit ourselves to:

-- Maintain an openness to the action of the Holy Spirit after the example of Blessed Virgin Mary and Mother Foundress Blessed Elena Guerra;
+- Promote a culture of openness to the action of the Holy Spirit after the example of the Blessed Virgin Mary and Mother Foundress Blessed Elena Guerra

-- Respond creatively to the needs and challenges of the time.
+- Provide continuing formation of the stakeholders for significant and creative response to the needs and challenges of the time.

 Blessed Elena Guerra, The Foundress